sanskrit/vyakarana/docs/glossary.rst

     metarule
         A rule that defines part of the metalanguage of the Ashtadhyayi.
 Some are explicitly stated, but many are implicit.

+    operator
+        A callable object that is used to apply an operation to a state.
+For details, see the :class:`~vyakarana.operators.Operator` class.

     ordinary rule
         A rule that takes some input and produces some output(s).
 In this